ScottGarryFoster/HOBBY-ArcadeClassics/README.md

 # Arcade Classics
-This project is an attempt to prototype programming in Unity by creating simple arcade games.
-This project is playground to test out methods and disciplines such as Test Driven Development, Clean Code and Architecture in preparation for larger projects.
+This project is an attempt to prototype create basic arcade games in Unity.
+At a core level Unity is overkill for these projects but this project is about figuring out how basic game elements fit together on a programming and game engine level.
+To prototype these concepts, I’ve selected a few arcade games which span mechanics from basic player movement to AI.
+This is not intended to be shippable but instead a learning, teaching and reference tool.

 ## Projects
 The planned projects under this repository are as follows: